 At this time, little is known about Cpl.
 Bruno J. Pierotti.
 It is known that he was the son of Colombo and Odetta Pierotti and was born on October 10, 1914.
 With his brother and two sisters, he was raised at 233 East Second Street in Pomeroy, Ohio, and attended Pomeroy High School and Miami University of Ohio, where he played basketball.
-Before he was inducted into the army, he worked at the American Rolling Mill Company in Middletown, Ohio.
-His father died in 1934.
+It is known that his father died in 1934.
+Before he was inducted into the army on February 7, 1941, he worked at the American Rolling Mill Company in Middletown, Ohio.

 The decision for this move – which had been made during August 1941 – was the result of an event that took place in the summer of 1941.
 A squadron of American fighters was flying over Lingayen Gulf, in the Philippines, when one of the pilots, who was flying at a lower altitude, noticed something odd.
 He took his plane down and identified a flagged buoy in the water and saw another in the distance.
 He came upon more buoys that lined up, in a straight line for 30 miles to the northwest, in the direction of a Japanese occupied island which was hundreds of miles away.
 The island had a large radio transmitter.
 The squadron continued its flight plan south to Mariveles and returned to Clark Field.

 When the planes landed, it was too late to do anything that day.
 The next day, when another squadron was sent to the area, the buoys had been picked up by a fishing boat – with a tarp on its deck – which was seen making its way to shore.
 Since communication between the Air Corps and Navy was difficult, the boat escaped.
 It was at that time the decision was made to build up the American military presence in the Philippines.